 It’s Not The End of The World

 If your child has not qualified for or does not want to attend university, it is not the end of the world.
 Back in the old days, a university degree was the best starting point of adult life.
-Nowadays, the things have changed.
-Technology advances, the world is getting smaller, and there’s a plethora of prosperous and high-paying career paths that do not require a university degree.
+Nowadays, things have changed.
+Technology advances, the world is getting smaller, and there are a plethora of prosperous and high-paying career paths that do not require a university degree.